AdobeDocs/cc-everywhere/src/pages/guides/full_editor/customization/index.md

 # Customization

-The Adobe Express Editor Component can be configured and customized to fit the needs of your users.
+The full editor component can be configured and customized to fit the needs of your users.

 ## Locale